Médaille de l'enfance et des familles

-The Médaille de l'enfance et des familles (Medal of childhood and families), formerly known as the Médaille de la Famille française (Medal of the French Family) is a decoration awarded by the government of France to honour those who have successfully raised several children with dignity.
+The Médaille de l'enfance et des familles (lit.
+'Medal of Childhood and Families'), formerly known as the Médaille de la Famille française (lit.
+'Medal of the French Family') is a decoration awarded by the government of France to honour those who have successfully raised several children with dignity.
 The decoration was created by a decree of May 26, 1920, under the name Médaille d'honneur de la famille française (Medal of honour of the French family), with the aim of honouring mothers of large families.
 Although the medal rewards those with large families, the children must be "raised well" and the eldest must be at least 16 years old.

 History

 The decoration was created by a decree of May 26, 1920, under the name Médaille d'honneur de la famille française (Medal of Honour of the French Family) with the aim of honouring mothers of large families.

 The text of the decree underwent several changes before being completely reformed by a decree of October 28, 1982, which renamed the decoration Médaille de la Famille française (Medal of the French Family).
 This decree came into force on January 1, 1983, and was completed by an arrêté (administrative order) of March 15, 1983.
 The reform opened the award of the decoration to fathers and others who had raised several children in an appropriate way: for example, the Catholic priest Père Mayotte, curate of the parish of Randan, Puy-de-Dôme was granted the award in recognition of his raising the six children of his housekeeper, a widow who died suddenly.

 In 2013, the award was referred as the médaille de la famille.
 The criteria of the awards were changed to 4 children for all medals instead of the previous multi-tiered approach.

 In 2016, the ability to receive the medal was extended to those living outside of France as long as the children they were raising were French.

 Since 2022, the award was officially renamed the Médaille de l'enfance et des familles in order to highlight the many different roles that can be had to promote children and family.

 As of 2023, the award now also calls to attention multiple avenues to receive the medal both for those living in France and abroad.
 This includes not only the raising 4 or more children, but also helping early childhood education or raising orphans.